SOF3/dynec/book/src/ch3.1-simple-components.md

 finalizer components should be removed as soon as possible after deletion has been flagged.

+## Choosing the component type

+Systems that write to the same component type cannot execute together.
+Furthermore, most games often need to access a single component over a loop, so avoid putting multiple unrelated fields in the same component type.
+Instead, prefer small, often single-field structs, unless the multiple fields are naturally related, e.g. positions/RGB values that are always accessed together.

+Avoid using [`Option`][option] in component types;
+instead, use optional components to represent unused fields. dynec uses a compact bit vector to track the existence of components, which only takes 1 bit for each component, while `Option` needs to preserve alignment and could take up to 64 bits if the wrapped type requires an alignment of 64 bits (e.g. `u64`/`f64`).

+Avoid allocating heap memory for each entity component.
+In other words, use of `Box`/`Vec`/etc should be avoided in component types, because heap allocation is slow and results in memory fragmentation, which greatly deterriorates the performance gain provided by ECS.

 [comp.simple]: https://sof3.github.io/dynec/master/dynec/comp/trait.Simple.html
 [comp.simple.presence]: https://sof3.github.io/dynec/master/dynec/comp/trait.Simple.html#associatedconstant.PRESENCE
 [macro.comp]: https://sof3.github.io/dynec/master/dynec/attr.comp.html